Every business can make a product or a service. But, it takes a truly exceptional marketing strategy to turn that product or service into a brand.

 Branding is personal.
 Although its motive is to make people buy from you, it is an appeal to the individual person.
 And nothing works better than appealing emotionally.

 The advantage of emotional branding is that people connect easily and remain loyal for a longer time than conventional branding methods.
+Now this is not necessarily easy to do and takes effort and expertise, something a branding company can help with.

 Coca-Cola shows the way at how to use emotional branding for business advantage.
 “Open Happiness” is perhaps the most popular campaign of Coca-Cola that remains fresh in everyone’s mind.